klonyyy/MCUViewer-docs/documentation/FAQ/FAQ.md

 3. **I'm using probe X. Is it supported by MCUViewer?**

    Currently MCUViewer is compatible with JLink and STLink probes.
 If you're using a different probe please use the GDB server probe setup described in the {ref}`AcquisitionSettings` page.

+## Known issues and limitations

+Known issues are always listed in respect to the latest version of MCUViewer.

+1. **RTX A2000 graphics card memory leak.**

+   Some users have reported that when using the RTX A2000 graphics card, MCUViewer will leak memory causing it to eventually crash.
+The workaround is to use the integrated graphics card instead.
+If you are also affected please give us a message at contact@mcuviewer.com